everx-labs/TVM-linker/README.md

 should be supplied for every file).
 If `--lib` option is not specified linker looks for environment variable `TVM_LINKER_LIB_PATH`, if it is set that path is used to load a library.

 If there is an ABI file, it is better to use `--abi-json` option to supply a contract ABI file.
-Function ID's are generated according to function signatures in the ABI.
+Function IDs are generated according to function signatures in the ABI.
 If neither `-a` nor `--abi-json` option is specified, linker checks whether file `source`(without extension) + `.abi.json` exists.
 If file exists, linker loads ABI from it.